 Another category of originally non-Christian spirits (like the Pretos-velhos-see next section) are the Encantos.
 Beings from nature, they have a very ambiguous situation, as I will show in the section dedicated to the native influences.
 Dom Simeão is a "Encantado," an enchanted being.
-He assumes the form a swordfish and also has the title of are invisible beings working here in our doctrine, bringing the force of the Sete Anjos da Paz.
+He assumes the form a swordfish and also has the title of Dom, clearly related to a position relative to the rank of a bishop or an archbishop.
+As well, we find in the Barquinha the Sete Anjos da Paz (literally: seven angels of the peace), clearly Encantos who have very important tasks.
+According to Alcimar they are invisible beings working here in our doctrine, bringing the force of the Sete Anjos da Paz.
 In truth, the Sete Anjos da Paz is the celestial court.
 They represent justice, health, love, and perseverance.
 For each one there is a representative, because all those things are the faces of God being manifested within the force [of the Daime].